History of Palestine: Emergence of cities

 Around 3100 BCE, the region saw radical change, with the abandonment and destruction of many settlements, including the Egyptian colony.
 These were quickly replaced by new walled settlements in plains and coastal regions, surrounded by mud-brick fortifications and reliant on nearby agricultural hamlets for their food.
 (Note: The independent Canaanite city-states of the early Bronze age (3000–2200 BCE) were situated mostly in plains or coastal regions, surrounded by defensive walls built of mud brick and guarded by watchtowers.
 Most of the cities were surrounded by agricultural hamlets, which supplied their food needs (Shahin 2005).)

 The Canaanite city-states held trade and diplomatic relations with Egypt and Syria.
 Parts of the Canaanite urban civilization were destroyed around 2500 BCE, though there is no consensus as to why (for one theory, see 4.2-kiloyear event).
 Incursions by nomads from the east of the Jordan River who settled in the hills followed soon thereafter, as well as cultural influence from the ancient Syrian city of Ebla.
-That period known as the Intermediate Bronze Age (2500–2000 BCE), was defined recently out of the tail of the Early Bronze Age and the head of the preceding Middle Bronze Age.
+This period, dubbed the Intermediate Bronze Age (2500–2000 BCE), was recently defined out of the tail of the Early Bronze Age and the head of the Middle Bronze Age.
 Others date the destruction to the end of Early Bronze Age III (c.
 2350/2300 BCE) and attribute it to Syrian Amorites, Kurgans, southern nomads or internal conflicts within Canaan.

-In the Middle Bronze Age (2000–1500 BCE), Canaan was influenced by the surrounding civilizations of ancient Egypt, Mesopotamia, Phoenicia, Minoan Crete, and Syria.
-Diverse commercial ties and an agriculturally based economy led to the development of new pottery forms, the cultivation of grapes, and the extensive use of bronze.
+In the Middle Bronze Age (2000–1500 BCE), Canaan was influenced by the surrounding civilizations of ancient Egypt, Mesopotamia, Phoenicia, Minoa Crete, and Syria.
+Diverse commercial ties and an agrarian based economy led to the development of new pottery forms, the cultivation of grapes, and the extensive use of bronze.
 Burial customs from this time seemed to be influenced by a belief in the afterlife.
-The Middle Kingdom Egyptian Execration Texts attest to Canaanite trade with Egypt during this period.
-The Minoan influence is apparent at Tel Kabri in the form of a Minoan-style painting found within a Canaanite palace.
+The Middle Kingdom Egyptian Execration Texts attest to Canaanite trade with Egypt during this period, while Minoan influence is apparent in paintings in a Canaanite palace at Tel Kabri.